nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 .. note:: The Worker cannot be changed for a minimum of 2 periods once bonded.

-.. note:: Stakers without a worker bonded will be highlighted in yellow (sometimes called "Detached" or "Headless").
+.. note:: Stakers without a worker bonded will be highlighted in yellow (sometimes called "Unbonded" or "Headless").

 .. code:: bash